amiv-eth/amivapi/docs/User_Guide.md

 ## where clauses

 Using a where clause one can specify details about the object looked for.
-Queries can be stated in either the python syntax or as a Mongo DB Query document(Both are some kind of experimential at the moment, feel free to experiment and improve.
-If you want to help, have a look at the sqlalchemy branch of the python-eve project).
+Queries can be stated in the python syntax(as if you would write an if clause).
+This is some kind of experimental, if any issues occur please contact api@amiv.ethz.ch or write a report in the issue tracker on github.

 TODO: Test these, if they work remove this notice, maybe add more examples or links to external documentation

-An example for the python syntax(url-encoded) is:
+An example (url-encoded) is:

     GET /events?where=title=="Testevent"+and+spots>5

-An example for Mongo DB Query Documents is:

-    GET /events?where={"title":"Testevent","spots":{"$gt":5}}

 A more complex query would be

-    GET /studydocuments?where={"$or":[{"name":"Zsfg","lecture":"Regelsysteme"},{"title":"Regelsysteme_Zsfg"}]}
+    GET /events?where=(title=="Testevent"+and+spots>5)+or+title=="Testevent2"

-Available Mongo DB Query Document operators are: $or, $and, $gt, $gte, $lt, $lte Embedding works only for equal and no recursion at the moment(to improve, again commit to the python-eve project), for example:
+Embedding works only for equality comparison and no recursion at the moment(to improve, commit to the eve-sqlalchemy project), for example:

-    GET /studydocuments?where={"files.name": "Regelsysteme_Zsfg.pdf"}
+    GET /events?where=signups.user_id==5

+This would return all events which the user with the id 5 is signed up for.

 ## Projections